 - Booster Tri-City Dust Devils, Helena Brewers, Montgomery Biscuits, Winston-Salem Dash

 - Covered New York Mets, Philadelphia Phillies

-He is currently employed full time for Plymouth township public works since 2007.
-He is married to his wife Beth Cione with two kids John and Amelia Cione, residing in Plymouth meeting, pa.
+- Married to my wife Beth Cione with two kids John and Amelia Cione residing in Plymouth meeting, pa.

 Chris is a native of Newtown Square, PA and attended Marple Newtown High School, where he was a First team All-Delco and First Team All Southeastern PA selection as well as the 2010 Delaware County Cakey Dougherty Award Winner.
 He played 2 years at Lackawanna College where in his sophomore season compiled a record of 10-1 with a 1.80 era, 101 strikeouts while scattering 38 hits in 70 innings.
 At Lackawanna, he was a first team All-Region XIX selection, elected as that region’s player of the year.
 He was also a First Team All-American and a NJCAA Pitcher of the week after throwing a No-Hitter.
 He was a 3x MLB amateur draft selection.
 Pittsburgh Pirates in 2010 (13th Rd.), St, Louis Cardinals in 2011 (21st Rd.), and Tampa Bay Rays in 2012 (14th Rd.)
 He played 7 years in the Tampa Bay Rays Organization where he made it all the way to Double-A before injuries derailed his career.
 Over that span, he compiled a record of 32-28 with a career era of 3.45 while being elected a 2x All-Star and 2x Pitcher of the week.